GitOfTheseus/addressee_estimation_ijcnn23/A_FEATURES_EXTRACTION/README.md

 - clips trimmed from the original raw data file.
 The most important are "{}videomerged{}.mp4", which contains both audio and video info merged.

 Python version & Requirements: Python 3.10, requirements_python10.txt

+!! between pre_checking and post_checking, as you can imaging there has been a checking phase.
+Manual annotation can be hard, and often some errors can occurs.
+Therefore, to clean further the dataset we have removed clips wrong or that could not be used (i.e., that were shorter than 0.8 s, that showed errors in the annotation such as who was the speaker, or in which nobody was actually talking).
+We are sorry for this interruption of the automatism in the creation of the dataset, but it was needed to prevent training our model on wrong data.

 # 02_creation_dataset_post_checking.py